technoid99/my_news_feed/README.md

 - Then:
   - Go to your Gitub repository
   - Click <>Code to get back to your file system
-  - Click `feeds.json` in your repository file listing
+  - Click `feeds.json` or the corresponding json file you were editing in your repository file listing
   - Click the ✏️ **edit button**.
   - Delete all content in that file
   - Paste your updated feeds.json